Chat Interface

 Default Model:

-If auto-reset is enabled: When creating Topic 2, the default model selected for Topic 2 will be gpt-3.5-turbo.
+If auto-reset is enabled: When creating Topic 2, the default selected model for Topic 2 will be gpt-3.5-turbo;

-If auto-reset is not enabled: When creating Topic 2, the default model selected for Topic 2 will be gpt-4o.
+If auto-reset is not enabled: When creating Topic 2, the default selected model for Topic 2 will be gpt-4o.

 Temperature: